Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 It is evident that constant flushing of the face makes rosacea worse and is responsible for flares.
 We know there are certain triggers for flares, and all of these triggers can cause flushing of the facial skin.
 Remember, flares and flushing cause the release of biochemicals that grow and expand capillaries, which further increase flushing during subsequent flares.
 Flushing triggers, which should be strictly avoided by people who have rosacea, include the following:

 • Sun exposure of any type—the worst culprit in rosacea flares.
 Sun must be avoided at all times.
 In fact, past sun exposure may be a factor in rosacea.
 One study surveyed people who have rosacea and found that 44 percent of them had a history of blistering sunburn at some time in their lives.
 In the same study, only 5 percent of the people who did not have rosacea (the control group) had a history of sunburn. • Besides ultraviolet rays, sun also radiates heat, a known cause of flushing and flares.
-People who have rosacea should wear sunscreen every day. • Heat exposure to the face of any type—this includes exposure when opening ovens, sitting in front of fi replaces, or experiencing indoor heating that is too warm.
+People who have rosacea should wear sunscreen every day. • Heat exposure to the face of any type—this includes exposure when opening ovens, sitting in front of fireplaces, or experiencing indoor heating that is too warm.
 Allow hot cars to air out before getting in. • Hot or cold weather. • Extreme temperatures of any type—including saunas, steam baths, and hot water on the skin.
 Cold water should also be avoided. • Ingestion of alcohol, especially red wine. • Exercise that raises body temperature—it is best that people with rosacea exercise indoors in air conditioning.
 If exercise takes place outside, it is best to exercise in the very early morning or after dusk to avoid heat and sun exposure.
 Exercise in a pool is a good choice, although chlorine might be a trigger, and the skin should be thoroughly rinsed after swimming. • Hot beverages. • Spicy foods.